 Avoid cultivating the soil after early April, as this will turn wet soil to the surface and speed the evaporation of the soil moisture.
 Only dig where you need to and when hoeing restrict your activity to the very top centimeter or so of the soil.

 Feed the soil - it needs to be healthy and rich to support your plants through difficult times.
-Incorporate good quality organic matter such as Farmyard Manure and Soil Conditioner to add vital bulk and water retaining properties.
+Incorporate good quality organic matter such as manure and humus rich soil conditioners to add vital bulk and water retaining properties.
 This will hold moisture in the soil, improve aeration and enhance drainage.
 It will also slowly release nutrients to the plants.
 A healthy soil is alive with micro-organisms and soil creatures that are essential to good plant growth.Watch your plants; the most susceptible plants will be those that are newly planted but especially trees and shrubs.
 If they start to wilt then water them.

 Don't water in the heat of the day, wait until dusk so that the water soaks into the soil and is available to your plants throughout the night.
-Never water in direct sunlight as most of this water will quickly evaporate and never reach the roots of your plants.
-It is better to water once a week really thoroughly than superficially daily.
+Never water in direct sunlight because most of this water will evaporate and never reach the roots of your plants.
+It is better to water really thoroughly once a week, than superficially daily.

 When you've watered dig down into the soil to see how far the water has soaked in.
 You might be surprised how shallow the wet layer is.
 Continually wetting the top of the soil encourages the roots to grow at the surface and they are then much more prone to damage from scorching sun and winter frost.

 When watering make sure that the water gets to the roots of the plant, a sprinkle over the foliage is practically useless.
 Remove the rose from your watering-can as this will give you better control, enabling you to apply the water directly to the root area.

 Keep greenhouses cooler with shade netting or apply a shade wash.